protohaven/printed_materials/common-tools/blacksmithing_area.typ

 - Eye protection
 - Hearing protection

-Always wear well-fitted clothing made of natural fibers (cotton, denim, wool) in the forge.
+Always wear well-fitted clothing made of natural fibers (cotton, denim, wool) in the blacksmithing area.
 Do not wear clothing made of plastic: if the clothing gets too hot, it will melt into your skin, causing severe burns.

-Always wear closed-toed shoes in the forge.
+Always wear closed-toed shoes in the blacksmithing area.
 Boots are recommended.
 Wear shoes or boots made of natural materials (leather or canvas).

 #warning([Assume all objects on the large forge table are hot.])
 Always use tongs to pick up or manipulate objects on the large forge table.

-Never leave the forge unattended while lit.
+Never leave a forge unattended while lit.

 === Common Hazards